 Looking to switch from Dialpad?
 Maybe you’re considering a new business phone system and want to explore your options.
-Or you’ve used Dialpad and decided it’s not all it was cracked up to be.
+Or maybe you’ve used Dialpad and decided it’s not all it’s cracked up to be.

-We reviewed the most popular Dialpad alternatives so you don’t have to dig through endless sources.
+We reviewed eight of the most popular Dialpad alternatives so you don’t have to..
 We looked at features, pros and cons, and real user feedback to help you compare options quickly.
-Plus, we pulled insights from places like Reddit and G2, and included tools for different needs — from solo operators to growing teams.
+Plus, we pulled insights from places like Reddit and G2 and included tools for different needs — from solo operators to growing teams.

 How we picked the best Dialpad competitors